5 Risks Facing Seniors Living at Home

 Assisted living facilities typically provide all housekeeping, laundry and home maintenance, so your loved one can thrive in a safe environment, and spend their time enjoying hobbies and activities.

 At assisted living facilities, residents don’t have to worry about grocery shopping or meal preparation.
 They can enjoy three square meals a day, with menus tailored to the changing health needs of older adults.
+Every year, we give our residents a chance to show off their cooking skills and share their best recipes so they can join in on the fun and enjoy the meals near and dear to their hearts.

 Most assisted living facilities provide medication management as a service to their residents.

-Seniors living at home tend to be easy targets for con artists and thieves, who pray on older adults’ vulnerabilities and trusting nature.
+Seniors living at home tend to be easy targets for con artists and thieves, who prey on older adults’ vulnerabilities and trusting nature.
 Whether it is a fraudulent sweepstakes prize or an unbelievable investment return, the Consumer Law Center has found that fraudulent telemarketers direct anywhere from 56 percent to nearly 80 percent of their calls at older customers.
 Here are the top financial scams targeting seniors that you and your senior loved one should be aware of.

 Here are a few tips for talking to your loved one about making a change.